inxilpro/Wordpress-Domain-Mapping/readme.txt

 * Redirect admin pages to the domain mapped url.
 Avoids problems with writing posts and image urls showing at the wrong url.
 Updated documentation on IP addresses for site admins.

 == Installation ==
-1. Copy sunrise.php into wp-content/.
+1. Move sunrise.php into wp-content/.
 If there is a sunrise.php there already, you'll just have to merge them as best you can.
 2. In WordPress 3.0, if the wp-content/mu-plugins folder doesn't exist, create it.
-3. Copy domain_mapping.php into wp-content/mu-plugins/.
+3. Move domain_mapping.php into wp-content/mu-plugins/.
-4. Edit wp-config.php and uncomment the SUNRISE definition line:
+4. Edit wp-config.php and uncomment or add the SUNRISE definition line.
+If it does not exist please ensure it's on the line above the last "require_once" command.
     `define( 'SUNRISE', 'on' );`
-If this line does not exist, paste it in.
 5. As a "super admin", visit Super Admin->Domain Mapping to create the domain mapping database table and set the server IP address or a domain to point CNAME records at.
 6. Make sure the default Apache virtual host points at your WordPress MU site or WordPress 3.0 network so it will handle unknown domains correctly.
 On some hosts you may be required to get a dedicated IP address.
 A quick check: in a web broswer, type in the IP address of your install.
 If you are using CPanel, use the Park a Domain menu to set the mapped domain to your main installtion.
 7. Do not define COOKIE_DOMAIN in your wp-config.php as it conflicts with logins on your mapped domains.